Skip to main content

 Cost Per Gallon

 Despite the higher upfront price, the Elite actually saves you money per gallon.
-The Standard 3-pack at $17.98 provides 120 total gallons, costing $0.15/gallon.
-The Elite 2-pack at $29.78 provides 240 total gallons, costing $0.12/gallon.
-That is a 20% savings per gallon with the Elite.
-Over a year of heavy use (3 gallons/day = ~1,095 gallons), the Elite costs roughly $131 versus $164 for the Standard — a $33 annual savings.
+The Standard 3-pack provides 120 total gallons, while the Elite 2-pack provides 240 total gallons — double the capacity for a modest price increase.
+That works out to roughly 20% less per gallon with the Elite.
+Over a year of heavy use (3 gallons/day), the Elite's cost advantage compounds to meaningful annual savings because you simply buy fewer replacement packs to filter the same volume of water.

 Filtering Speed